 Injuries Caused by Defective Gates Around Pools

 Gates that do not lock properly or fail to keep people out can fail to prevent injuries either in the pool or on the grounds.
 Such injuries can include drowning, trips and falls that break bones, injuries to the head or neck or electrocution in the event of adverse elements.

-If your child gained access to a private or publicly operated pool and was injured as a result, it is important to discuss your legal options with a Illinois swimming pool accident attorney to determine if the injuries could have been prevented.
+If your child gained access to a private or publicly operated pool and was injured, it is essential to discuss your legal options with an Illinois swimming pool accident attorney to determine if the injuries could have been prevented.
 Rosenfeld Injury Lawyers LLC have the knowledge and experience to protect your interests and deliver results when it comes to holding negligent pool owners accountable.

-If you or a loved one has been injured or killed in an incident involving a defective or missing swimming pool fence, contact us for a free consultation so that an accident attorney can give your case an evaluation, answer your questions and inform you about your legal rights.
+If you or a loved one has been injured or killed in an incident involving a defective or missing swimming pool fence, contact us for a free consultation so that an accident attorney can evaluate your case, answer your questions and inform you about your legal rights.
 Rest assured, we will do everything in our power to collect every bit of compensation that your case deserves and if your lawyer fails to win or settle your case on your behalf, our services are free of charge.